AI-Powered CPS-Enabled Vulnerable-User-Aware Urban Transportation Digital Twin: Methods and Applications: Preliminaries

-Let us specify a definition of DT in transportation. \begin{defn} \textbf{Traffic digital twin} is a digital system integrating the pipeline from object detection and tracking, resource allocation, edge-cloud computing and communication, for online simulation, operation, control and management.
+\begin{defn} \textbf{Transportation digital twin (T-DT)} is a digital system integrating the pipeline from object detection and tracking, resource allocation, edge-cloud computing and communication, for online simulation, operation, control and management.
 It is updated online using continuously fed data collected from the physical and send control policies or issue warnings back to the physical, leveraging big data and AI tools.
-Traffic DTs are \emph{closed-loop} with \emph{two-way communication}, where data, information, and control signals are exchanged with the physical sequentially and reiteratively. \end{defn}
+T-DTs are \emph{closed-loop} with \emph{two-way communication}, where data, information, and control signals are exchanged with the physical sequentially and reiteratively.